makkcg/Omarty-Backend/omartyapis/Financial/showPayments.md

 #### `api`

-- End point that will trigger creating Block is `showPayments`.
+- End point that will trigger Showing Payments is `showPayments`.

 #### `blockId`